Who: Innovation Unit

 This project demonstrates the power of partnerships and collaboration and shows that much more can be achieved through a focused and joint effort.
 By the end of the project we expect to have learned not only about how high streets can become healthier but also how best to engage with businesses and communities.

-Project Manager: Jessica Attard
+Portfolio Manager: Jessica Attard

 29 October, 2018

 A report looking at opportunities for market-based solutions to childhood obesity, focusing on the growing number of ‘challenger brands’ and products and how they can address the unmet need for healthy, affordable food options for families on low incomes.

 A programme involving local businesses in solutions to child obesity.

 Working with schools to improve their food environment, tailoring the national Food for Life framework to meet local need and help tackle child obesity.